sara-bn/Feedback-Collection-App/README.md

 ### feedback-collection-app
-This is a fullstack web app with NodeJS, React, Redux and Express.
+This is a fullstack web app with NodeJS, React, Redux and Express.<br />
-Authentication: Google OAuth with passport.js
+Authentication: Google OAuth with passport.js<br />
-Database: MongoDB
+Database: MongoDB<br />
 SMTP Server: Sendgird